 5 Social memory

-The storage and organisation of complex social information (i.e., about self and other) in memory.
+The storage and organisation of complex social information in memory.
 Exploring social categorisation and the formation and structure of stereotypes.

 6 Activation and application of social categories

 Understanding conditions of stereotype activation and application.
-Dual processing models of social cognition.
+Dual processing models of social cognition and automaticity.

 8 Attitudes and prejudice

 Exploring the cognitive bases of attitudes such as prejudice.
-Exploring models of attitude-behaviour links and prejudice control.
+Models of attitude-behaviour links and prejudice control.

 Understanding the neural bases of the cognitive and socio-cognitive processes covered in the module.
 What can neuroimaging and patient studies tell us about social and non-social cognition?